 If you haven’t finished ranking up with all your clients, then I recommend you try to rank them all up as soon as possible.
 Bonuses are not available until a client is max rank, so this will get you more chances at a bonus being available next week, maximizing your potential rewards.
 If you’re a very story-driven player, you could focus on one or two clients at a time so that you don’t have several side stories going at once.
 I know personally I have a hard time remembering the plot if it’s been too long since I’ve worked on a side quest.

 Overall I think the stories surrounding all of these characters are funny or interesting enough that I would complete them just for that reason alone.
-Even if you’re not big on story, definitely check these out for easy levelling, yellow scrips, and white scrips.
+Even if you’re not big on story, definitely check these out for ridiculously easy and efficient levelling and scrips every week.

 With new patches come new gear and items, and when it’s time to upgrade your crafting and gathering sets you’ll be glad to have the scrips to buy non-combat materia and crafting materials.